-There are a bunch of easy maintenance tips and cleaning procedures you may conduct by yourself in order to greatly extend the life and efficiency of your cabinet.
-Learn here what you need to do to keep your cabinet running efficiently now and for years to come.
-We will be covering:
+Learn here what you need to do to keep your equipment running efficiently now and for years to come.

 Upon arrival and after moving into position, please ensure the cabinet is left for at least one hour before connecting to power and turning on and ensure all packaging material has been removed.
 Read the instruction manual and make yourself familiar with the features and operating instructions of your cabinet.

-The cabinet should stand levelled to ensure correct operation of self-closing doors and proper drainage of condensate from the evaporator.
-It is also important to keep refrigerators away from direct sun light, automatic doors (especially in warm climate), heating systems and any heat sources.
+The cabinet should be levelled to ensure correct operation of self-closing doors and proper drainage of condensation from the evaporator.
+It is also important to keep refrigerators away from direct sunlight, automatic doors (especially in warm climate), heating systems and any heat sources.

-Before loading, allow cabinet to reach normal operating temperature.
-Then ensure the load is equally distributed throughout and ensure air can circulate around and trough stored product.
+Before loading, allow your cabinet to reach its normal operating temperature, ensure the load is equally distributed throughout and ensure air can circulate around and through the stored product.
 The thermometer should be checked daily to ensure that correct temperature is being maintained.